🍁 Sale until 30/11/2024 🍁 Up to £500 off mobility scooters, powerchairs and furniture. Shop now 🍁

 The traditional frame material for active wheelchairs is aluminium, which is light and durable.
 There are different "grades" of aluminium, and high end chairs will often feature aircraft-grade aluminium alloys, which are particularly strong - allowing the frame tubing to be thinner, thus saving weight.
 For those using powered add-ons, aluminium is generally considered to be the most suitable frame material.

 Some wheelchairs are available in Titanium too - being a stronger material than aluminium, less of it needs to be used when building the frame, resulting in a lighter wheelchair.
 It doesn't rust or corrode, and has exceptional fatigue resistance - giving you outstanding durability and longevity.
 It also dampens vibration, which is an increasingly prominent consideration.
-Titanium is also a more expensive material than aluminium, so titanium wheelchairs can cost significantly more than equivalent aluminium ones, such as the titanium ZRA compared to the aluminium equivalent Aero Z.
+Titanium is also a more expensive material than aluminium, so titanium wheelchairs can cost significantly more than equivalent aluminium ones.

 Carbon fibre is the lightest and most premium material available for wheelchairs - five times stronger than steel, twice as stiff, yet far lighter and extremely durable.
 It tends only to be used for the highest-end, lightest models, which have limited potential for adjustments compared to aluminium ones, so is better suited to experienced wheelchair users.
 Most carbon fibre wheelchairs cannot have powered add-ons affixed to them; Progeo's Noir 2.0 is the only exception to this due to its exceptional frame strength.